Last reviewed 29 October 2020

 Claims can be made online from December 2020 and reimbursement will be made on a monthly basis.

 The Chancellor confirmed that the JSS will be expanded to offer wage assistance to those businesses which are required, under lockdown procedures, to temporarily close their business.
-It is anticipated that the hospitality sector (pubs, bars, restaurants) will be the most heavily affected sector.
-Some of these businesses, for example, nightclubs, have been under enforced closure since March 2020.
+The hospitality sector (pubs, bars, restaurants) will be the most heavily affected sector, but closures have also affected, amongst other businesses, casinos and betting shops.
+Some businesses, for example, nightclubs, have been under enforced closure since March 2020.

-The expansion will offer assistance to businesses which cannot offer any work to their employees but, from November 2020, are unable to use the Job Retention Scheme because of its closure and are also unable to use the standard Job Support Scheme due to their inability to meet the minimum working hours threshold.
+The expansion will offer assistance to businesses which cannot offer any work to their employees but, from November 2020, are unable to use the Job Retention Scheme because of its closure and are also unable to use the JSS (Open) due to their inability to meet the minimum working hours threshold.

-Businesses which are not legally required to close will not be able to use the JSS expansion; they will need to use the standard JSS which requires a third of working hours to be performed.
+Businesses which are not legally required to close will not be able to use the JSS (Closed); they will need to use the JSS (Open)which requires a third of working hours to be performed.

-From 1 November 2020, businesses across the UK which are legally required to close as part of a lockdown will receive wage assistance through the expanded JSS for employees who are off work for a minimum of seven calendar days.
+From 1 November 2020, businesses across the UK which are legally required to close as part of a lockdown will receive wage assistance through the expanded JSS for employees who are off work for a minimum of seven calendar days and are instructed by their employer to cease work for the period in question.
+“Closure” includes businesses whose premises are restricted to delivery or collection only services.

 Any business legally required to close due to lockdown before the end of October 2020 can still use the Job Retention Scheme to either fully furlough or flexibly furlough employees, subject to its qualifying criteria.